Kosher salt – what is it and why use it?

 Why is it called kosher salt?

 The term ‘kosher’ refers to its use in the Jewish religious practice of dry-brining.
-It does not relate to the salt being produced under any religious principles, such as being blessed by a Rabbi.
+Is kosher salt blessed?
+Well, no, the term kosher does not relate to the salt being produced under any religious principles, such as being blessed by a Rabbi.
 The dry-brining process increases the flavor of the meat.
 Also additional herbs and spices can be added during the process to infuse stronger flavors.

 How is kosher salt made?